-Once you sign up for an activity, we are counting on your attendance, and make arrangements and buy tickets with that thought.
+Once you sign up for an activity, we are counting on your attendance.
 Unfortunately, refunds are not possible.
-A friend may be able to go in your place, but would require approval from the Student Services Manager at least 1 day in advance.
-Do not assume that you can give your place to a friend.
+A friend may be able to go in your place, but would require approval from the Student Life Coordinator at least 1 days in advance.